 WalkForward optimization is very powerful and popular method of EA examination and tuning.
 Some time ago I have released WalkForward library (WFO) and WalkForward reporter script for MetaTrader.
 They support several modes and flexible setup, yet they seem a bit complicated for ordinary users.
 This is why I'm offering you new simplified versions of the library and script.
 They are completely new products.
-On the beta-stage, I can send their time-limited builds for evaluation to customers of the existing library upon request.
 Below you can find the user guide for the new products.
 If you're new to walk-forward methodology, you may find some introductory information about it in the user guide for existing WFO products.

 WalkForward Light library (wfL) and WalkForward Light report builder (wfLbuilder) form a toolset for simple and rapid analysis of stability of expert advisers.

 When you use the library, the built-in tester does not actually perform an optimization, but rather enumerates different combinations of input parameters.
 Actual optimization is performed inside the report builder when it extracts a specific window from entire period, calculates main performance indicators on this window for different parameter sets (or passes), and finds a set with best results.
 The optimization criterion is passed to the script via special input parameter.